-Three distinctive tribes dominated the territory now known as Virginia during the late 16th century through the 17th century - the Powhatans, the Monacans and Cherokees.
+Three distinctive tribes dominated the territory now known as Virginia during the late 16th century through the 17th century - the Powhatan, the Monacan and Cherokee.

 They spoke three different languages - Algonquian, Siouan and Iroquoian - and lived along the banks of the coastal waterways, in woodlands and mountain valleys.
-They worshipped, hunted, fished, farmed, traded and enjoyed life.
+They worshiped, hunted, fished, farmed, traded, and enjoyed life.

-Today, Virginia Indians maintain their strong, cultural heritage, including diversity within Virginia's Indian communities.
-Virginia's eight officially recognized tribes promote Virginia Indian traditions of culture through dance, art, jewelry, clothing, crafts, storytelling - and through their chiefs, reservations and political activism.
+Today, Virginia Indians maintain their strong cultural heritage, including diversity, within Virginia's Indian communities.
+Virginia's eleven officially recognized tribes promote Virginia Indian traditions of culture through dance, art, jewelry, clothing, crafts, storytelling - and through their chiefs, reservations, and political activism.